 The Take This, Inc. governing board provides executive leadership for all Take This activities according to the organization's bylaws.
 Board members are elected by a unanimous decision of existing board members.
 The board is designed to be comprised of members from the video game community, video game development industry and the field of clinical mental health.

-Russ Pitts is a video producer and director, award-nominated journalist, a six-time Webby winning website editor, author of the book "How Video Games Are Made", founder and President of Flying Saucer Media, co- founder and former Features Editor of Polygon.com, producer of the documentary web series “Human Angle” and “Press Reset” and co-founder and President of the mental health education and advocacy non-profit TakeThis.org.
+Russ Pitts is a documentary filmmaker; video producer; director; award-nominated journalist; six-time Webby winning website editor; author of the books "How Video Games Are Made", "Sex, Drugs and Cartoon Violence" and "Eagle Semen"; founder and President of Flying Saucer Media; co- founder and former Features Editor of Polygon.com; producer of the documentary web series “Human Angle” and “Press Reset”; and co-founder and President of the mental health education and advocacy non-profit TakeThis.org.

 Susan Arendt, Secretary and Editorial Director